-Post Rock District 4-H Fair Dog Show to be held July 8th in Osborne.
+Post Rock District 4-H Fair Dog Show to be held June 14th at 9 a.m. in Osborne.
 Refer to the Osborne County Fairbook for details and rules.
 Exhibitors enrolled in the project will have information emailed to them.

-GOAT DEPARTMENT Heather Weston Superintendent
+GOAT DEPARTMENT Superintendent- Josh Bohnert

-- 1. Check-in will be Tuesday, July 23rd from 6-8 pm.
+- Check-in will be Tuesday, July 22nd from 6-8 pm.
 All goats will unload and load on the WEST side of the sheep and hog barn. - 2.
-Stall rent of \$1.00 per head must be turned in with a livestock entry form for each youth by Monday, July 8th. - 3.
+Stall rent of \$1.00 per head must be turned in with a livestock entry form for each youth by Monday, July 7th. - 3.
 Purebreds and grade animals will be shown separately.
 Dairy goats will be shown separately from non-dairy goats. - 4.
 ALL goats, including wethers, must be identified with a registered tattoo or an official USDA scrapie premises ID tag. - 5.
 Kids, under 8 weeks of age, accompanying their dams, are exempt from tagging requirement unless they are part of an exhibit which will be presented to the judge.
 If they will be presented to the judge in a class, they need a 4-H tag.